 The American Cancer Society estimates 231,804 new cases of breast cancer in 2015.
 In 2010 the same organization estimated 207,909 new cases of breast cancer.
 As with all cancers, prevention is the best treatment.
 Estronex is a simple urine test that determines if a woman is at risk for estrogen-sensitive cancers and provides a plan to reduce that risk.
 How cool is that?
 If a person wants to be proactive in preventing cancers like breast cancer, colorectal cancer, uterine cancers, ovarian cancer and cervical cancer this is a “must have” test.

-This is a big deal people!
+This is a HUGE deal!

 Breast cancer is the FIRST most common cause of cancer death in women!
 Did you notice those numbers in the first two sentences?
 The number of breast cancer deaths is INCREASING!
 Look, if you’re okay with those numbers, just keep doing what you’re doing!
 However, if you would like to DO SOMETHING to help prevent cancer, then keep reading.